mihaibirsan/Shopping-List-WebApp/README.markdown

-iPhone Shopping List
+Shopping List WebApp
 ====================

-A shopping list web app for iPhone that is designed to be used offline as well.
+A shopping list mobile web app intended for the iOS and Android that is designed to be used offline as well.
 To test the application, visit [http://dev.gysserae.ro/shopping/app/] from your iPhone, iPod, iPad or any WebKit browser (Safari, Chrome, etc).

 Features